-- Lectures: A presentation or talk on a particular topic. - Seminars: A discussion or classroom session focusing on a particular topic or project - Tutorials: A meeting involving one-to-one or small group supervision, feedback or detailed discussion on a particular topic or project. - Project supervisions: A meeting with a supervisor to discuss a particular piece of work. - Demonstrations: A session involving the demonstration of a practical technique or skill - Practical classes and workshops: A session involving the development and practical application of a particular skill or technique. - Supervised time in a studio/ rehearsals/workshop/lab: Time in which students work independently but under supervision, in a specialist facility such as a studio, workshop or lab sessions - Fieldwork; Practical work conducted at an external site - External visits: A visit to a location outside of the usual learning spaces, to experience a particular environment, event, or exhibition relevant to the course of study. - Work-based learning (including placements): Learning that takes place in the workplace. - Module convening management and planning: recording and editing of new online session - Preparation for repeated session - Setting up Moodle site - Setting up online reading lists - Writing Assessment briefs - Moderating assessments - Responding to student queries: interaction by email or electronically, 1:1 discussion of where staff are available for consultation with student.
+- Lectures: A presentation or talk on a particular topic. - Seminars: A discussion or classroom session focusing on a particular topic or project - Tutorials: A meeting involving one-to-one or small group supervision, feedback or detailed discussion on a particular topic or project. - Project supervisions: A meeting with a supervisor to discuss a particular piece of work. - Demonstrations: A session involving the demonstration of a practical technique or skill - Practical classes and workshops: A session involving the development and practical application of a particular skill or technique. - Supervised time in a studio/ rehearsals/workshop/lab: Time in which students work independently but under supervision, in a specialist facility such as a studio, workshop or lab sessions - Fieldwork; Practical work conducted at an external site - External visits: A visit to a location outside of the usual learning spaces, to experience a particular environment, event, or exhibition relevant to the course of study.

+- Work-based learning (including placements): Learning that takes place in the workplace.
+Please note only if structures and supervised by staff; unstructured placements do not count fully as direct hours. - Responding to student queries involving a 1:1 in person discussion and of where staff are available for consultation with student.